 - Add corn and stir.

-- Add the chicken stock and a little water if necessary to cover by about a half an inch,
+- Add the chicken stock and a little water if necessary.

-- Cover the pan and bring to a boil on medium-high heat.
+- Cover the pan with a glass lid and bring to a boil on medium-high heat.

-- After 20 minutes, taste the rice and see if it’s too dry.
-If it is, add more chicken stock and set the burner on low until absorbed.
+- After 15 minutes, taste the rice and see if it’s too dry.
+If it is, add more water and leave the burner on low until absorbed.
 If it’s too wet, cook a little longer.

-- Leave on low to medium-low until a yummy coating of toasted, browned rice has formed on the bottom of the pan.
+- Once there’s no liquid left, leave on low to medium-low until a yummy coating of toasted, browned rice has formed on the bottom of the pan.

 Adapted from Daisy Martinez’s recipe.